- Hospital Policies

 A pulse oximeter is a non-invasive medical device that measures the amount of oxygen in a patient's blood.
 A pair of small diodes are attached to a translucent part of the patient's body, usually an ear or tongue.
 The oximeter is attached to a medical monitor so staff can see a patient's oxygenation percentage during surgery, recovery & emergencies.

 Radiographs are very useful tools for looking at problems in your pets.
-Our on-site, X-ray equipment provides high quality radiographs to aid in the diagnosis of many disorders.
+Our on-site, X-ray equipment provides very high quality radiographs to aid in the diagnosis of many disorders.
 We have the SOUND SMART DR™ full digital system which was designed to be the easiest, most intuitive digital radiography system ever created specifically for veterinary use.
 All images can be reviewed by board certified radiologist and images can be sent around the world.

 Ultrasound is used to create 2-dimensional grayscale images of internal structures in the interest of obtaining a medical diagnosis.
 Images are created by placing a hand-held scanner called a transducer on the skin surface which sends pulsing high frequency sound waves into the body.
 These waves bounce off their intended target and return a real time image to a computer screen.
 Most people associate ultrasound with pregnancy as it is utilized to visualize fetal development; however, it has many more applications.
 Ultrasound is very effective at diagnosing and monitoring disease in the heart, liver, kidney, bladder, spleen, prostate, uterus, eye and intestinal tract.
 This technology allows us to diagnose many diseases without having to perform surgery or aids us in determining whether or not surgery is needed.
 Of course we also use it for pregnancy diagnosis.
 We also can take tissue samples from inside the body using the ultrasound as a guide so we can avoid surgical biopsies.